Roman Chester - DEVA

 Chester in the mid third century.
 Looking from the south west, over the fort, out towards the Cheshire Plain.
 At that time, the Irish Sea came up close to the fort and that area of sea in the bottom left of the image has silted up over hundreds of years and is now the Roodee, Chester's racecourse.

 Roman.
 We depict a flat bottomed barge unloading wine amphora on a small jetty.
 There is a market up on the quay to the right.
-It is known that even at full tide the sea level would not have risen much up the quay wall, so it's likely that the port was further down and goods unloaded onto carts or the flat bottomed barges to be brought further in land along the river.
+It is known that even at full tide the sea level would not have risen much up the quay wall, so it's likely that the port was further down the estuary and goods unloaded onto carts or the flat bottomed barges to be brought further in land.

 The Elliptical Building